 Brand and Commercial Strategy Consultant

-Mike has over 30 years of experience in the beer business, with almost three decades at Miller Brewing Company followed by the last six years as an independent consultant.
+Mike has over 30 years of experience in the beer business, with almost three decades at Miller Brewing Company followed by the last eight years as an independent consultant.
 An economist by training, Mike has spent most of his career in marketing, specializing in brand positioning and strategy, consumer insights, situation analysis, marketplace assessment, and interpretation of cultural and consumer trends.
-He’s written twelve articles for New Brewer, the magazine of the Brewers Association, and he’s also taught Consumer Behavior at the University of Wisconsin.
-Mike serves as a consultant to the craft industry as president and founder of Tropos Brand Consulting.
+He’s a six-time speaker at the Craft Brewers Conference and he’s written seventeen articles for The New Brewer, the magazine of the Brewers Association.
+He has also taught Consumer Behavior at the University of Wisconsin.

 Partner & Designer, CODO Design